MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/title-managed/config/player-stats-configure-2017.md

 To see details on how to localize these strings, in the `Localize strings` section, click `Show Options`.

 The `ID` field is the stat name and will be how you will refer to your stat when updating it from your title code.
-For more detail, see the [Updating Stats](player-stats-updating.md) section below.
+For more detail, see [Updating title-managed Stats](../how-to/live-stats-tm-updating.md).

 The `Format` is the data format of the stat.